David-Johnson-Codes/David-s-Library/React/TSparticles/Readme.txt

         https://csvjson.com/

         Note: This is not the only way to set up TSparticles.
 There are other methods not listed here.
+Use z-index to place the particles to be seen correctly.